Schedule Free Growth Strategy Meeting

 Notifications from a task management app such as monday.com align with intrinsic desires to be organized, get things done or demonstrate to coworkers that you’re doing your job.
 Notifications from social media apps create habits because they’re tightly tied to internal desires to make connections with others or keep up on news in a social circle.

 To best create habits associated with your product, think about what your target audience needs or desires.
-Consider how your product provides those solutions and how you can create triggers that suggest those features at the right time.
+Consider how your product provides those solutions and how you can create triggers that suggest those features at the right time, such as using mobile advertising IDs.

 Creating Triggers With Intrinsic Value